bizcad/BingImageRipper/README.md

 It uses simple string search IndexOf to locate the `th?` and `jpg` to substring the href.
 It does a similar thing to substring the title.
 From these, the program builds a file path to an images folder on my hard drive.
 This path is hard coded to a hard disk on my development computer.
 You should change the code to save to a location on your computer.

 It uses the HttpClient to read the bytes from the image url and saves the bytes to the file.

+## Update 5/16/2024 ##
+Bing started watermarking the jpeg file.
+So I now scrape the .webp files.
+This change required that I change back to the SixLabors.ImageSharp library to read the image.

+I also set the windows wallpaper to the jpg file.

+The ImageSaver and Wallpaper are in their own static classes and are called from the Form.Load which calls the two classes and closes the form.

+I left the buttons on the form so you can test the two classes or change the UI.

 ## Warning ##